 “Whenever I talk to people about something as simple as the importance of using a password manager for keeping their online accounts safe, they look at me with the blankest of stares and couldn’t care less,” he says.
 “So, I’m expecting underwhelming adoption of Hide My Email.
 The people who are the most likely to use it are already using other third-party services to help solve a similar need.”

 These issues will limit the impact of Hide My Email on companies’ email marketing programs.
 However, it may not restrict it enough, especially if adoption takes off or other inbox providers follow Apple’s lead and launch similar services.

 Some companies will feel compelled to take action based solely on the data quality risks.
-Others may decide that disposable email addresses represent a security risk for their customers, says Cristal Foster, Head of List Growth & Demand Generation Services at Oracle Marketing Consulting.
+Others may decide that disposable email addresses represent a security risk for their customers, says Cristal Foster, Head of List Growth & Demand Generation Services at Oracle Digital Experience Agency.

 “In particular, financial services companies need to be extremely cautious when sending account confirmation to disposable email addresses, as hackers have been using them to gain access to banking and investment accounts,” she says.
 “Marketers in all industries can protect their customers by suppressing obviously invalid email addresses, implementing two-factor authentication, and reviewing transactional email processes.”